 - No WIFI– There are more and more lodges with WIFI, it is normally kinda of crappy and frustrating.
 What are you really going to do from the lodge anyway?
 Keep your phone on airplane mode and take a break from it.
 We all know we need it.

 - Slippers– It’s nice to give your feet the break they deserve.

 - Preparation is key– There normally aren’t too many extras up at the hut so make sure you have everything.
-Skins, beacon, shovel, probe are all pretty essential.
+Skins, beacon, shovel, probe are all essential.

 - Favourite beverage– Nothing like an adult beverage or two at the end of a great day of skiing!

 - Comfortable boots– Anyone that has experienced foot pain in ski boots can relate to this.
 Showing up with brand new touring boots isn’t a great option.
-Make sure you spend a few days in boots to make sure they are dialled before you go into the lodges.
+Make sure you spend a few days in boots to make sure they are dialed before you go into the lodges.
 There aren’t any punches up there, so what you have is what you’ve got.